ExaScience/elprep/README.md

 ## Description

 Converts a .fasta file to an .elfasta file.
-The --bqsr-reference suboption of the --bqsr option requires an .elfasta file.
+The --reference suboption of the --bqsr and --haplotypecaller options requires an .elfasta file.

 ## Options